heroku-examples/dbdc-demo/README.md

 - give it a description field
 - give it an image\_url field

-Or just delete the PrdouctController and use your own models!
+Or just delete the ProductController and use your own models!

 ### Special features